 Purchasing Books Using Financial Aid

-Students who have been awarded financial aid for 21-22 will be able to order books and supplies August 2-11.
+Students who have been awarded financial aid for 22-23 will be able to order books and supplies for the Summer semester May 12 - 18, 2022.
 You can check your financial aid balance in myACC or on the Bookstore website.
-Contact the Financial Aid office if you have questions.
+Contact the Financial Aid office if you have questions and for Summer purchases.

 Parker and Sturm Collaboration Campus Students

 We encourage you to order at ArapahoeShop.com and choose Ship To you.
 You can also have items delivered to the campuses and you will be contacted with pick-up information.

 Why do I have to pay the Health & Wellness Fee?